aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/search-config.md

 Notice that both K1 and K2 are clients for the same physical Key Store (K).

-## Bucket Beacons
+## Partition Beacons

-`Bucket Beacons` refers to a way to add a little bit more randomness to your [beacons](../../searchable-encryption/beacons.md), to add anonymity when your data distribution is uneven.
-See [bucket beacon background](../changes/2025-08-25-bucket-beacons/background.md).
+`Partition Beacons` refers to a way to add a little bit more randomness to your [beacons](../../searchable-encryption/beacons.md), to add anonymity when your data distribution is uneven.
+See [partition beacon background](../changes/2025-08-25-partition-beacons/background.md).

-### BucketCount
+### PartitionCount

-A BucketCount is an integer between 1 and 255 inclusive.
+A PartitionCount is an integer between 1 and 255 inclusive.
-It refers to the total number of buckets in play.
+It refers to the total number of partitions in play.

-### BucketNumber
+### PartitionNumber

-A BucketNumber is an integer between 0 and 254 inclusive.
+A PartitionNumber is an integer between 0 and 254 inclusive.
-It refers to a specific bucket, typically the bucket to which a DynamoDB item has been assigned.
+It refers to a specific partition, typically the partition to which a DynamoDB item has been assigned.

-A BucketNumber only has meaning in the context of a BucketCount, where the BucketNumber must be less than the BucketCount.
+A PartitionNumber only has meaning in the context of a PartitionCount, where the PartitionNumber must be less than the PartitionCount.

-### Max Buckets
+### Max Partitions

-The Max Buckets setting in a [beacon version](#beacon-version-initialization) configures the total number of buckets being used in a table.
+The Max Partitions setting in a [beacon version](#beacon-version-initialization) configures the total number of partitions being used in a table.

-If not set, Max Buckets MUST default to `1`, which is synonymous with "no buckets are being used".
+If not set, Max Partitions MUST default to `1`, which is synonymous with "no partitions are being used".

-### Default Buckets
+### Default Partitions

-The Default Buckets setting a [beacon version](#beacon-version-initialization) configures the number of buckets used by all [standard beacons](beacons.md#standard-beacon-initialization) that do not directly specify a number of buckets.
+The Default Partitions setting a [beacon version](#beacon-version-initialization) configures the number of partitions used by all
+[standard beacons](beacons.md#standard-beacon-initialization) that do not directly specify a number of partitions.

-If not set, Default Buckets MUST default to [Max Buckets](#max-buckets).
+If not set, Default Partitions MUST default to [Max Partitions](#max-partitions).

-### Bucket Selector
+### Partition Selector

-A Bucket Selector is an object that implements GetBucketNumber.
+A Partition Selector is an object that implements GetPartitionNumber.

-GetBucketNumber MUST take as input
+GetPartitionNumber MUST take as input

 - A DynamoDB Item (i.e an AttributeMap)
-- The [number of buckets](#max-buckets) defined in the associated [beacon version](#beacon-version-initialization).
+- The [number of partitions](#max-partitions) defined in the associated [beacon version](#beacon-version-initialization).
 - The logical table name for this defined in the associated [table config](../dynamodb-encryption-client/ddb-table-encryption-config.md#structure).

-GetBucketNumber MUST return
+GetPartitionNumber MUST return

-- The number of the bucket to use for this item
+- The number of the partition to use for this item

-It is an error for the Bucket Selector to return a number greater than or equal to the input [number of buckets](#max-buckets).
+It is an error for the Partition Selector to return a number greater than or equal to the input [number of partitions](#max-partitions).

-The default implementation of the Bucket Selector MUST return a random number within the acceptable range, i.e. 0..[number of buckets](#max-buckets).
+The default implementation of the Partition Selector MUST return a random number within the acceptable range, i.e. 0..[number of partitions](#max-partitions).